Infinite metacyclic subgroups of the mapping class group: Introduction

-Furthermore, in Subsection \ref{subsec:infinite_metacyclic_reducible}, by decomposing each reducible generator into its canonical components and applying the theory developed in \cite{dhanwani, sanghi1}, we obtain a characterization of the infinite metacyclic subgroups of $\map(S_g)$ generated by two mapping classes which are not pseudo-Anosov.
+In Subsection \ref{subsec:infinite_metacyclic_reducible}, by decomposing each reducible generator into its canonical components, we obtain necessary and sufficient conditions under which two reducible elements of $\map(S_g)$ form an infinite metacyclic subgroup.
 In this direction, we have our second main result (see Theorem \ref{thm:main_thm1}) which generalizes a result of Ivanov (see \cite[Theorem 7.5A]{ivanov2}).